hipe/tmx/system/doc/issues/027-the-stubbed-filesystem-narrative.md

 as needed (yes the same could be said for any other of the above methods).

-it doesn't introduce headaches of too much coupling; and it greatly reduces the "soup-factor" by turning "imperative" mocking logic into "declarative" (and very readable) manifest files.
+it doesn't introduce headaches of too much coupling; and it greatly reduces the "soup-factor" by turning "imperative" stubbing logic into "declarative" (and very readable) manifest files.

 and since we are making it ourselves we can strive to keep it as simple as